zengm-games/zengm/README.md

 ### Step 1 - Installing

-First, make sure you're using [Node.js](https://nodejs.org/) v6 or higher. older versions probably won't work.
+First, make sure you're using [Node.js](https://nodejs.org/) v6 or higher, older versions probably won't work.
 Then, all of the tooling used in development can be set up by simply installing [npm](https://www.npmjs.com/) and running